-- Preferred formats for digital images are .JPG or TIFF.
-Images taken with digital cameras should be created using the highest-resolution setting.
-TIFF images should be saved with LZW compression.
-All images must be Mac compatible.
+Preferred formats for digital publication are .JPG or TIFF.
+Images should be taken using the highest-resolution setting.

-- DO NOT crop your images.
+DO NOT crop images.
 Leave the cropping to us.

-- We print images at 300 dots per inch (dpi/resolution) and larger.
+We print images at 300 dots per inch (dpi/resolution) and higher.

 Submitting Digital Images